s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 //

+// #show link: underline

 == Aim and scope of this thesis

-As described in the previous section, there is a gap in the available software for EEG artifact simulation.
+As described above, there is a gap in the available software for EEG artifact simulation.
 The aim of this thesis is to take the first step towards filling this gap, in the form of an open-source, easy to use implementation that is compatible with an existing EEG simulation package.

-The programming language chosen for the implementation is Julia, the existing simulation package that is extended is UnfoldSim.jl @Schepers2025 and the corresponding code supporting this written thesis is hosted in a repository on the Internet platform 'GitHub'. #ilt[link the repo here?]

 For each artifact, there is first a discussion of its physical origin and how it manifests in EEG recordings.
 Then, a method to simulate it is presented, corresponding to the code in the thesis repository.
-While designing and implementing the simulation, care is taken to take into account different possible use cases or interfaces between sections of the code.
+While designing and implementing the simulation, care is taken to take into account different possible use cases and ensure clean interfaces between sections of the code.
 Finally, limitations and possible future work are discussed.

 For the scope of the thesis, a set of artifacts has been selected, namely eye movement artifacts, power line noise, and drifts.
 The simulation code starts from a simple, basic implementation and builds up to more complexity as required.